jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

         If you used the OSGeo4W Installer to install QGIS, the OSGeo4W Shell will be listed under *OSGeo4W* in the Start Menu

 #.
-Activate the Python 3 Environment calling:
+Activate the Python 3 environment calling:

     .. code-block:: batch